Jared-Caraan/dbt_reviewer/3 - Advanced dbt Techniques/02 - Incremental Models/3 - Use Cases/3 - Review.md

 ## Configuring CI jobs when your project has incremental models

-Because your CI job is building modified models into a PR-specific schema, on the first execution of dbt build --select state:modified+, the modified incremental model will be built in its entirety _because it does not yet exist in the PR-specific schema_ and is_incremental will be false.
+Because your CI job is building modified models into a PR-specific schema, on the first execution of `dbt build --select state:modified+`, the modified incremental model will be built in its entirety _because it does not yet exist in the PR-specific schema_ and is_incremental will be false.
 You're running in full-refresh mode: This wastes time and compute.

 You'll have two commands for your dbt Cloud CI check to execute: